zachharkey/grunt-nautilus/README.md

 Type: `string`
 Default: `scripts`
-The name of your global scripts dist file
+The name of your global scripts dist file.

 ### gruntfile

 Type: `string`
 Default: `Gruntfile.js`
-The location of your Gruntfile
+The location of your Gruntfile (for jshint).

 ### jsRoot

 Type: `string`
 Default: `./js`
-The path to your js root directory
+The path to your js root directory.

 ### jsAppRoot

 Type: `string`
 Default: `./js/app`
-The path to your app-js root directory
+The path to your app-js root directory.

 ### jsDistRoot

 Type: `string`
 Default: `./js/dist`
-The path where you want your js compiled
+The path where you want your js compiled.

 ### jsLib

 Type: `string`
 Default: `undefined`
 The js library you are using, if any.
-Can be `jquery` or `ender`
+Can be `jquery` or `ender`.

-### jsAppRoot

-Type: `string`
-Default: `./js/app`
-The path to your app-js root directory

 ### ender

 Type: `object`
 Default: `undefined`
 The grunt-ender config settings.
-See [grunt-ender][] for more on that
+See [grunt-ender][] for more on that.

 ### buildin